SCARF syndrome

 SCARF syndrome is a rare syndrome characterized by skeletal abnormalities, cutis laxa, craniostenosis, ambiguous genitalia, psychomotor retardation, and facial abnormalities.
 These characteristics are what make up the acronym SCARF.
 It shares some features with Lenz-Majewski hyperostotic dwarfism.
 It is a very rare disease with an incidence rate of approximately one in a million newborns.
 It has been clinically described in two males who were maternal cousins, as well as a 3-month-old female.
 Babies affected by this syndrome tend to have very loose skin, giving them an elderly facial appearance.
 Possible complications include dyspnea, abdominal hernia, heart disorders, joint disorders, and dislocations of multiple joints.
 It is believed that this disease's inheritance is X-linked recessive.

-Signs & Symptoms
+Signs and symptoms

 The most characteristic signs and symptoms of SCARF syndrome are the ones described by the acronym.
 This includes skeletal abnormalities, cutis laxa, craniostenosis, ambiguous genitalia, psychomotor retardation, and facial abnormalities.
 The severity of the symptoms will vary from person to person.
 Symptoms will present similarly in both males and females, other than specific genitourinary symptoms.